Skip to main content

 Fantasy map secondary market research

-After each person took their time to share their secondary market research statistics in relation to their business ideas, our Enterprise Manager had to run off to an important meeting and the cue came for the day to end.
+After each person took their time to share their secondary market research statistics in relation to their business ideas, it wasn't long before the cue came for the day to end.
 With that, I ended up heading back home (did I not mention that it was a beautiful day outside - it was 27 degrees!).

 Day 5 - 16th of June 2023

-The day started with a little change to the usual plan - as the room that was used on previous days was booked up for a sensory awareness seminar, we would be going up to the second floor of the Atrium building for this fun day (and add in some technical issues that our Enterprise Manager Amy had in setting up the projection equipment, to make things that much more interesting!).
+The day started with a little change to the usual plan - as the room that was used on previous days was booked up for a sensory awareness seminar, we would be going up to the second floor of the Atrium building for this fun day.

-The first order of the day was to work in teams to figure out the order behind producing a marketing plan.
-Amy's way of thinking around developing this activity is just unbelievably off the scale - in particular, her description of each group having some "rogue" pieces of paper when talking about budgets and TikTok promotion really made me laugh, especially towards the end of the activity.
+The first order of the day was to work in teams to figure out the order behind producing a marketing plan. and let's just say that the way of thinking around the activity is just unbelievably off the scale - in particular, the descriptions of each group having some "rogue" pieces of paper when talking about budgets and TikTok promotion really made me laugh, especially towards the end of the activity.

-Then the morning's comfort break came right on cue and for some inexplicable reason, I happened to want to have a coffee.
-As I was heading down the stairs chatting with Enterprise Manager Amy on how the fantasy map idea was getting on, I happened to catch up with one of the other participants in the boot camp who happens to know a self-employed illustrator, and could potentially link me up to do some work.
+Then the morning's comfort break came right on cue and for some inexplicable reason, I happened to want to have a coffee - and in the process, I happened to catch up with one of the other participants in the boot camp who happens to know a self-employed illustrator, and could potentially link me up to do some work.
 It is just one of many examples demonstrated over the last couple of weeks of how tangible the fantasy map idea could become.

 Returning to the room, we would then go on to spend some time going through the business frameworks, starting off with PESTLE/PESTEL - which describe, among other things, how legal, political, environmental and economical issues affect the business idea - followed by the SWOT framework (Strengths, Weaknesses, Opportunities and Threats).